-EXECUTIVE VICE-PRESIDENT (Nestor Jose Tenca) Report to the AGM
+EXECUTIVE VICE-PRESIDENT (Nestor Jose Tenca)

 As in 2018, during the year 2019 the ITTF, through its Executive Committee and staff, continued with its determined policy of optimising standards in terms of transparency and good governance.

 The process was also accelerated, with the development of continental and national associations strategic plans in line with the ITTF plan adopted in 2018, and with the work done to establish the concept of the 2021 World Championships and beyond.